d-fine/DatalandMCP/README.md

 docker compose --profile all up -d
 ```

-**Note**: Open WebUI data (including user accounts, settings, and configurations) is persisted in its Docker volume.
-LibreChat also stores user account data as well a backend data in its volumes but unlike Open WebUI, the base configuration (e.g., API connections) is set via a config file at the project root.

 ### Configure LibreChat

 LibreChat can be configured via a `librechat.yaml` file in the project root.
 The DatalandMCP server is already configured.